This post looks at how to containerize a full-stack web app powered by Flask and Vue and deploy it to Heroku using Gitlab CI.

 image up to the registry - Create a new release via the Heroku API using the image ID within the release.sh script

-For more on this caching pattern, review the "Multi-stage" section from the Faster CI Builds with Docker Cache post.
+For more on this caching pattern, review the "Multi-stage" section from the Faster CI Builds with Docker Cache article.

 Make a quick change to one of the Vue components.
 Commit your code and again push it up to GitLab.
 Your app should be auto deployed to Heroku!